openstack/reno/doc/source/usage.rst

               <template-used-to-create-new-notes>
               ...

-These will be parsed first and then the CLI options will be applied after the config files.
+Many of the settings in the configuration file can be overridden by using command-line switches.
+For example:

+- ``--branch``
+- ``--earliest-version``
+- ``--collapse-pre-releases``/``--no-collapse-pre-releases``
+- ``--ignore-cache``
+- ``--stop-at-branch-base``/``--no-stop-at-branch-base``

 Debugging
 =========

-The way release notes are included into sphinx documents may mask where formatting errors occur.
-To generate the release notes manually, so that they can be put into a sphinx document directly for debugging, run:
+The true location of formatting errors in release notes may be masked because of the way release notes are included into sphinx documents.
+To generate the release notes manually, so that they can be put into a sphinx document directly for debugging, use the ``report`` command.

 .. code-block:: console